apettiigrew/Kanban-task-management-web-app/.github/instructions/typescript-and-react-instructions.md

 ## React Guidelines
 - Use functional components with hooks
 - Follow the React hooks rules (no conditional hooks)
-- Use React.FC type for components with children
 - Keep components small and focused
 - Use CSS modules for component styling
 - Never use tailwindCSS